Old buildings and new food – it’s an Ipswich thing

 Character-filled old buildings paired with food and coffee worth travelling for – it’s an Ipswich thing.

 And it’s a drawcard already proven by Rafter & Rose in its old brick laneway and Fourthchild with its soaring vaulted ceilings.
-Pumpyard Bar & Brewery, Dovetails, Heisenberg Haus and countless others have also put contemporary food into stunning century-old spaces.
+Pumpyard Bar & Brewery, Dovetails, Heisenberg Haus and countless other Ipswich restaurants have also put contemporary food into stunning century-old spaces.

 Bakehouse Steakhouse is a former bakery dating back to the 1870s now reclaimed as a dining hub.